On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Existence of Solutions for the Coupled System

 \subsection{Existence of Solutions Based on $m$-dissipativity}

-The method of section \ref{m-d} can extended to the case if coupled system in a straightforward manner.
+The method of section \ref{m-d} can be extended to the case of coupled system in a straightforward manner.
 Let us state what the problem to be solved for $\phi$ is in this context, in accordance with section \ref{m-d}.